-Drama, Eighteenth Century, Fiction, Film/Visual Culture, Post-Colonial, Science, Technology, and Digital Media, Seventeenth Century, Theory & Criticism, Ecocriticism/Environmental Humanities
+Drama, Eighteenth Century, Fiction, Film/Visual Culture, Post-Colonial, Science, Technology, and Digital Media, Seventeenth Century, Theory & Criticism, Ecocriticism/Environmental Humanities, Performance Studies

 W. D. and Sara E. Trowbridge Professor